MJeremy2017/stock-portfolio/notebooks/README.md

 - **test**: From year `2015 ~ 2023`

 ### Columns
-All three sets contain all tickers in the current `SP500` following the same format with the following columns:
+All data sets contain all tickers in the current `S&P500` following the same format with the following columns:

 1. **symbol**: The stock ticker symbol representing the company.
 2. **date**: The date on which the data was recorded.